How To Write A Thesis - A Step by Step Guide

 Order of Writing

-Order might differ in different types of the thesis but this is the basic ordering that you can follow.
+Order might differ in different types of thesis, but this is the basic ordering that you can follow.

-- Firstly, you need to organize your paper in a logical manner before you begin writing
+- Firstly, you need to organize your paper logically manner before you begin writing

 - Write down your figures to support your argument